 He embraced the opportunity and now teaches IT Essentials and feels confident using everything related to technology.
 Armando has switched to the e-records system and uses computers for work and at home.
 Many of the therapists have begun using social media to talk about the academy and share the accomplishments of their students.

 When Daniel completed his treatment, he opened a computer repair workshop in his home.
-He makes a little money doing what he loves and provides a valuable service in his neighborhood.
-He still attends therapy every 2 weeks with the support of his girlfriend who has been key to his recovery.
-He is back at school to study math and engineering with a new passion for a new life.
+He earned a little money doing what he loves while providing a valuable service in his neighborhood.
+He returned to school to study math and engineering with a new passion for a new life.